 In addition, students must complete and defend an acceptable Doctoral dissertation.
 Upon approval of the thesis committee, graduate credit may be earned for 400-level courses.
 Full-time PhD students must enroll in graduate colloquium (CBEN605) each semester.
+A maximum of three credits of CBEN605 can be counted towards the degree requirements.

 Students in the PhD program are required to pass both a Qualifying Exam and the PhD Proposal Defense.
-After successful completion of 30 semester hours of coursework and completion of the PhD proposal defense, PhD candidates will be awarded a non-thesis Master of Science Degree.
+After successful completion of 30 credits of coursework and completion of the PhD proposal defense, PhD candidates will be awarded a non-thesis Master of Science Degree.
 The additional requirements for the PhD program are described below.